Definition via Merriam-Webster:

 Working with Google on their presence at the Democratic National Convention for the election year that put President Barack Obama back in office was a career bucket list experience.

 We transformed an open-air parking lot into a Google Village using a massive tent and shipping containers.
 The village was a perfect representation of the brand - bright, colorful, and googley (an actual design term).
 The space, which featured a YouTube studio for live broadcasts, focused on demos, networking, and fun programming throughout the week.

 Women of Worth, hosted annually by L’Oreal Paris, is one of those events that makes you feel really good about (wo)mankind.
 Penned “an event celebrating the power of women making a beautiful difference in the world,” it was always my ultimate goal to create an opulent experience for the honorees and attendees alike.

-Hosted at the famed Pierre Hotel in NYC, the event featured lush floral, decadent meals, gorgeous wines, and many, many, happy tears.
+Hosted at the famed Pierre Hotel in NYC, the event featured lush floral, decadent meals, gorgeous wines, and custom branded tissues to wipe the many, many, happy tears.

 Audi of America A3 Launch Parties

 Following an epic bi-costal launch party in NYC and LA, I worked closely with AoA to create an influencer marketing tour with a consistent brand experience in several smaller markets, including Boston, Brooklyn, Philadelphia, and Jersey City.

 All events were hinged in good food and great music.
 Each featured local market celebrity chef partnerships (like David Chang of Momofuku) and popular local area DJs, including Questlove in Brooklyn and Jersey City.